morsagmon/ngx-pixel/README.md

 ---

 # Important notes
-- Backwards compatibility is not guaranteed. ***ngx-pixel*** was developed using Angular 11, which uses the Ivy compiler instead of the older View Engine compiler.
-If your project uses Angular 8 or earlier, or if you've decided to keep using View Engine with newer Angular versions, ***ngx-pixel*** might not be compatible, although I have not yet tested this to confirm.
+- Backwards compatibility is not guaranteed. ***ngx-pixel-eventid*** was developed using Angular 17, which uses the Ivy compiler instead of the older View Engine compiler.
+If your project uses Angular 8 or earlier, or if you've decided to keep using View Engine with newer Angular versions, ***ngx-pixel-eventid*** might not be compatible, although I have not yet tested this to confirm.

 ---

-# What's next?
-- [X] Adding Angular Universal SSR support.
-- [ ] Adding tests.
-- [ ] Removing all Facebook scripts on removal, not just the initial script.

----

 Created with ❤️ by Niels Kersic, [niels.codes](https://niels.codes).
+Updated to Angular 17 by Debabrata Acharya, (https://github.com/onclave).
+Updated to support Facebook eventID by Mor Sagmon (https://github.com/morsagmon).